oobabooga/text-generation-webui/System-requirements.md

 #### GPU mode with 8-bit precision

 Allows you to load models that would not normally fit into your GPU.
-Enabled by default for 13b and 20b models in this webui.
+Enabled by default for 13b and 20b models in this web UI.

 | model          |   VRAM (GPU) |     RAM |
 |:---------------|-------------:|--------:|